 We’ve previously written about the pros and cons of drinking coffee.

-Consuming too much caffeine can cause tremors, anxiety, and a lack of focus.
+Too much caffeine can cause tremors, anxiety, and a lack of focus.
 We have all been in a situation where we have tried to wake ourselves up.
-Only to drink too much coffee and be unable to actually focus on what we needed waking up for.
+Only to drink too much coffee and be unable to focus on what we needed to wake up for.

 Unlike other psychoactive drugs, caffeine is unregulated in nearly every part of the world.
 This is because it is safe when consumed in proportional amounts.
 Unlike a lot of drugs, it’s difficult to overdose on caffeine.